Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Mesoscopic dynamics and conservation equation

 In the previous section, we have constructed thermodynamic equilibrium state as the Legendrian submanifold generated by the $\CF$-reduced entropy function.
-In this section, we describe the mesoscopic dynamics of this thermodynamic equilibrium state under the reduction of the Hamiltonian flow on KTPS $T^*\CP(\Gamma)$ generated by the Hamiltonian flow on SPS of the given Hamiltonian $H$.
+In this section, we describe the mesoscopic reduction of the kinetic equation on KTPS $T^*\CP(\Gamma)$ generated by the Hamiltonian flow on SPS of the given Hamiltonian $H$.